 I’ve come across clients who have had risk assessment training done, and procedures written.
 But they still lack the confidence to carry out suitable and sufficient risk assessments.

-Rather than an off-the-shelf risk assessment course, I’d like to work with you to develop a risk assessment workshop.
-In one session, we not only learn how to risk assess, but we also produce a risk assessment for an activity or location.
+I have a standard risk assessment masterclass, but I prefer to work with you tailor a risk assessment workshop using your own hazards.
+In one session, we not only learn how to risk assess, but we deliver a risk assessment for an activity or location.
 It’s useful if we can review your risk assessment process first – I’ve found it’s often possible to simplify it, making it more straightforward to follow.

 I have also run more advanced risk assessment workshops, looking at techniques including task analysis, bow tie drawings, HAZOP, FMEA and SWIFT.